Southend United F.C. financial crisis: Sale to Justin Rees consortium

 On 7 June 2024, the consortium ("Custodians of Southend United", COSU) said the club could go out of business as a property element of the contract might not be signed before the 26 June winding-up hearing.
 Southend Council's new leader Daniel Cowan blamed the previous administration for assurances that "fell outside of normal practice and were simply not achievable".
 On 14 June 2024, Cowan confirmed the proposed Fossetts Farm development had failed the council's due diligence process.
 The developer (Citizen Housing) and the Martins were given until 21 June 2024 to respond to new council proposals, with future council involvement dependent on COSU acquiring the club.
 Adding to the pressure, on 24 June 2024, the National League ordered Southend United to provide a £1m bond due to ongoing financial uncertainty.
 The bond would remain in place until the COSU takeover was successfully concluded.
 COSU criticised the move, saying the National League was "only making the situation more difficult to resolve".
 Southend successfully appealed to an FA-appointed arbitration panel, and the bond requirement was later withdrawn.

 The day before the winding-up hearing, Stewarts Law reached a settlement with Southend United.
 On 26 June 2024, a payment plan was agreed with a second creditor (PG Site Services, owed £350,000) and the winding-up petition was dismissed in the High Court.
 On 2 July 2024, COSU was reported to have agreed terms with Ron Martin.
 On 19 July 2024, the COSU consortium completed its takeover of Southend United.
 Justin Rees became the new chairman, with day-to-day affairs managed by CEO Tom Lawrence.
 Despite the takeover, the club still expected to report a £2 million loss as money was reinvested in the club's squad and facilities.
 On the pitch, Southend finished the 2024–25 National League season in the play-off places, eventually meeting Oldham Athletic in the final at Wembley Stadium and losing 3–2 after extra time.

+In January 2026 £10m owed to the club by now former owner Ron Martin was written off when he was declared bankrupt.
+This meant that money COSU had designated for stadium redevelopment would no longer be available.